Learn about A11 features, including raster order groups, tile shaders, and imageblocks.

 The Apple-designed GPU in the A11 delivers several features that significantly enhance TBDR.
 These features are provided via additional Metal 2 APIs and allow your apps and games to realize new levels of performance and capability.

-The features include imageblocks, tile shading, raster order groups, imageblock sample coverage control, and threadgroup sharing.
+The features include imageblocks, tile shading, raster order groups, and imageblock sample coverage control.
 Metal 2 on the A11 GPU also improves fragment discard performance.

 Broadly speaking, these features offer greater control over memory layout and access for data stored in the tile, and provide finer-grained synchronization to keep more work on the GPU.
 The end result is that you can perform a wider variety of calculations in a single rendering pass than you could previously, keeping the calculations in fast local memory.